alttch/eva3/doc/drivers.rst

 Used in default drivers for sensors, doesn't need to be configured when loaded.

-LPI doesn't provide *action* functionality.
-When assigning driver containing **sensor** LPI mod to the specified item (*eva uc driver assign*), the assign configuration should contain port or bus address number.
+LPI does not provide *action* functionality.
+When assigning driver containing **sensor** LPI mod to the specified item (*eva uc driver assign*), the assign configuration should contain a port or a bus address number.

 ssp LPI
 -------